DrFriedParts/Neuro-Sand-Cube/README.md

 ## distance_traveled

-Player's total distance travelled from the start of the level.
+Player's total distance traveled from the start of the level.

 ### Properties